M-Arthur/order-food-api/README.md

 - Writes all codes that meet the criteria into `valid_promo_codes.txt`.

 The API loads this file at startup and uses it to validate the `couponCode` in orders.
+However, the original challenge API documentation does not clearly describe **how** promo codes should affect pricing or responses.
+For that reason, **no HTTP-level promo validation or discount logic is implemented** in this project.
+The extracted codes are available in `valid_promo_codes.txt` and can be wired into validation/discount rules if the specification is extended in the future.

 ### 5.2 How to run it